amulheirn/fn-location-loader/README.md

-# FN Loation Loader
+# FN Location & Device Loader

 ## Overview
-This python script allows you to create a lot of new locations in Forward Enterprise using the API, saving quite a lot of time and effort.

-It geo-codes the lat/long using the OpenStreetmap API, then creates the location in Forward Enterprise for you.
+Two scripts are provided:
+- `fn-location-loader.py`: geocodes addresses (via OpenStreetMap) and creates locations in Forward Enterprise.
+- `fn-device-loader.py`: maps devices to the locations, and optionally applies device tags.

+Both scripts require `.env` values: `FORWARD_API_BASE_URL`, `NETWORK_ID`, `API_KEY_ID`, `API_SECRET`.
+Optional: `DRY_RUN`, `LOG_LEVEL`.

-## How to use
+## Setup

-Clone this repository
+1. Clone this repository.

-Copy .env_example to a new file called .env
+2. Copy `.env_example` to `.env`.

-Enter your network ID, API Key and API Secret in the file.
+3. Fill in your network ID, API key, and secret.

-Create your addresses in an addresses.csv file (see the example for the fields needed)

-Run the script using `fn-location-locater.py addresses.csv`

-## Debugging

-If things are not working as you expect you can turn on a higher logging level using:

-`fn-location-locater.py --log-level DEBUG addresses.csv`

-Alternatively, do a dry-run and look at the locations_payload.json file that is created.

-`fn-location-locater.py --dry-run addresses.csv`

-## Notes
-This software is supplied as-is and with no warranty or support.
+4. If you are using Forward Enterprise on-prem, change the base URL from fwd.app to your URL.

+## Using the location loader
+1. Prepare `addresses.csv` (see `addresses-example.csv` for columns: `id,name,address,lat,lng`).
+Lat and long are optional values but must be present..
+2. Run: `python fn-location-loader.py addresses.csv`

+You can do a dry run  which makes no changes if you wan to check this.
+It writes a file called `locations_payload.json`).
+Add the flag `--dry-run` before the CSV file.

+Increase verbosity using the log-level flag: `--log-level DEBUG`

-The software will not create a location if one of the same name still exists.
+Notes: The script will not create a location if one of the same name already exists.

+## Using the device loader
+1. Prepare `devices.csv` (see `devices-example.csv`) with columns:
+   - Required: `device`, `location`
+   - Optional: `tag` (single tag value which must be letters, numbers, `_`, `-`)
+2. Run: `python fn-device-loader.py devices.csv`

+Dry-run and debug log levels can be enabled as in the fn-location-loader

+Behaviour:
+- Looks up all locations via `/api/networks/{NETWORK_ID}/locations` and matches by name (case-insensitive).
+- If any tag values are present, fetches existing tags via `/api/networks/{NETWORK_ID}/device-tags` and errors when a tag is missing.
+- Updates device locations via PATCH `/api/networks/{NETWORK_ID}/atlas`.
+- Adds device tags via POST `/api/networks/{NETWORK_ID}/device-tags?action=addBatchTo`.

+Color logging:
+- Errors are printed in orange.
+- Successful location PATCH lines and the final success line are printed in green.

+## Note
+This script is provided under the MIT license.
+See `LICENSE` for details.